anlutro/laravel-repository/README.md

 - prepareCollection($collection) - after a collection is retrieved
 - preparePaginator($paginator) - after a paginated result is retrieved

-The repository also utilizes validation.
-If methods like update() and create() return false, validation errors are available via the getErrors() method.
-In addition, you can do extra validation in the repository where you have access to the actual models.
-The following hooks are available - all of them should return either true or false.
+The repository also has methods you can hook into to prevent saves from happening.
+The following methods should return true or false:

 - readyForSave($model) - ran before every create/update to check if a model is in a state to be saved to the database.
 - readyForCreate($model) - as above, but only for creates.
 - readyForUpdate($model) - as above, but only for updates.
 - canBeUpdated($model) - this is called before the model is updated/filled with input data, use it to determine if a model should even be allowed to be updated.

-Add errors by doing `$this->errors->add($key, $message)`.
+Add errors to the repository by doing `$this->errors->add($key, $message)`.
+Make sure to add an error before returning false.

+### Eloquent repository
+For eloquent repositories you need to extend the class and override the constructor.
+Type hint towards your own model and validator class to inject them automatically and call `parent::__construct($model, $validator);` (the validator is optional).

 ### Database repository
-This repository is incomplete, but the idea is to just use the raw query builder instead of models.
+For database repositories you need to set `protected $table = 'mytable'` and optionally `protected $primaryKey = 'some_id'`.
+If you want to inject a validator you can either call `setValidator` or override the constructor, but remember to inject `Illuminate\Database\Connection` and call `parent::__construct($connection)`.

+### Validation
+If a validator is set on the repository, validation is done automatically.
+If methods like update() and create() return false, validation errors are available via the getErrors() method.
+The "readyFor" and "canBe" methods can be used to do extra validation inside the repository if necessary.
+You can add an error to the existing ones by calling `$this->errors->add('key', 'Some error message')`.

 ## Contact
 Open an issue on GitHub if you have any problems or suggestions.